The following statement remains in effect as adopted by the Student Senate on October 2, 1966.

 2. The right to review and inspect education records does not extend to the following categories of records:

 a.
-Financial records, including any information in those records pertaining to the student’s parents.
+Financial records of the student's parents, including any information those records contain.

 b.
 Records that are maintained in the sole possession of the maker, are used only as a personal memory aid, and are not accessible or revealed to any other person except as a temporary substitute for the maker of the record.